keepthrifty/keepthrifty.github.io/_posts/2016-11-13-how-we-budget-four-branch-system.md

 Compare this to your monthly reasonable minimum income that you figured out in the Smoothing Out Income section.

-If your monthly reasonable minimum income is _less_ thank your total monthly expenses, it's time to go back and reassess.
+If your monthly reasonable minimum income is _less_ than your total monthly expenses, it's time to go back and reassess.
 You've got a budget that's out of balance and you're going to have to make some cuts.
 Revisit your expenses in each category and see what you can reduce.
 Then go back through the math until your monthly reasonable minimum income is bigger.

 ![Total expenses compared to toal income](/img/posts/2016-11-13-how-we-budget-four-branch-system/step-4.jpg)